Servideska/HPC/doc.zih.tu-dresden.de/docs/application/overview.md

 ##get access without an existing ZIH-Login

 To use the resources you need a valid [IDM-Login][2].
-To got an IDM-Login and the acces to HPC you can use [this Form][4].
+To got an IDM-Login and the access to HPC you can use [this Form][4].

 ### get access with a valid ZIH login